ontolex/morph/index.md

 </div>

 <div class="note">
-Note that this does not encode order.
+Note that this does not encode order. <br/> MI: Each rule correspond to exactly one Morph, so there is no need for ordering
 </div>

 </section>